 Tomas Olejniczak is an energy consultant from the Netherlands Enterprise Agency.
-He visited the West Bank in 2020 as a representative of the Energy Transition Facility programme (ETF).
-There, he helped the local government prepare for its first sustainable waste-to-energy plant.
+He visited the West Bank in 2020 to represent the Energy Transition Facility programme (ETF).
+He helped the local government prepare for its first sustainable waste-to-energy plant there.

 Not enough energy and too much waste

-Because there are no power plants on the West Bank of the river Jordan, the region must import most of the energy it needs.
-The West Bank also has a serious waste problem.
-The landfills there are almost full, and there is not much space for expansion.
+Because there are no power plants on the West Bank of the river Jordan, the region must import most of its energy.
+The West Bank also has a severe waste problem.
+The landfills are almost complete, and there is little space for expansion.

-The Netherlands has a lot of knowledge and experience in waste-to-energy (W2E), the process of turning waste into energy.
-Tomas made sure that PENRA received the right information from the Dutch specialists.
+The Netherlands has a lot of knowledge and experience in waste-to-energy (W2E), turning waste into energy.
+Tomas made sure that PENRA received the correct information from the Dutch specialists.
 Based on their data, PENRA started a pilot project to burn non-recyclable waste.
-This was an important step towards local, sustainable energy production in the region.
+This was an essential step toward the region's local, sustainable energy production.

 "Domestic waste combustion is a technology with areas of concern," Tomas explains.
 "If a process goes wrong, the plant will cause more pollution.
-And if waste flows are not managed correctly, the plant will become less efficient after a few years."
+And if waste flows lack management, the plant will become less efficient after a few years."
 That is why he decided to help PENRA avoid these problems.

 A feasibility study showed that W2E is possible for the West Bank.
-To guarantee a good start for the project, Tomas first made sure that employees had a clear picture of the problem.
+To guarantee a good start for the project, Tomas ensured employees had a clear picture of the problem.
 "We looked at different scenarios, determined the factors we would need to take into account and analysed the risks."
 PENRA now has a good idea of the steps needed to build its first direct combustion plant.

 Tomas thinks PENRA can do this within 5 years.
 "The next step is to create a design to prepare for the tender."
 This document describes the size of the plant, the rules it must follow and the maximum pollution limits.
 There is also a strong focus on the pre-combustion phase.
-It is important to first separate and compost household waste as much as possible.
-"One goal of our programme is to make sure energy production is as sustainable as it can be."
+First, separate and compost household waste as much as possible.
+"One goal of our programme is to ensure energy production is as sustainable as possible."

 Energy Transition Facility

-With the ETF programme, the Dutch Ministry of Foreign Affairs wants to help countries in the Middle East and North Africa transition to sustainable energy.
-For more information, visit the ETF page.
+With the ETF programme, the Netherlands Ministry of Foreign Affairs helped countries in the Middle East and North Africa transition to sustainable energy.
+The programme is now closed.
+For more information on energy programmes, visit the CERF page.